 If you have received a disc from BreastScreen ACT, please follow the instructions in the cheat sheet below on 'how to' access images.

-BreastScreen ACT provides screening clinics in the ACT at 1 Moore Street in the city and the Phillip Health Centre in Woden.
-Please ring 13 20 50 to make an appointment.
+BreastScreen ACT provides screening clinics in the ACT at 1 Moore Street in the city, the Phillip Health Centre in Woden and the Belconnen Health Centre.
+Please phone 13 20 50 to make an appointment.

 Phillip Health Centre